zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

  [end of dialogue]

-Asa begins our dialogue by saying to Elizabeth, “Wh at can I get you to drink?”
+Asa begins our dialogue by saying to Elizabeth, “What can I get you to drink?”
 Asa is offering to get something for Elizabeth to d rink.
 Elizabeth says, “I’ll have a glass of water, thanks.”
 Asa says, “Are you sure yo u don’t want something else?”
 He then lists, or gives a list of, the other things  he can get for Elizabeth.

 He says, “I have soft drinks, orange juice, lemonad e and fruit punch.”
 A “soft (soft) drink” is also called a “soda.”
 In some part s of the country it’s called “soda pop” (pop).
 Or if you’re from Minnesota, it’s calle d simply “pop.”
 Soft drinks are typically “carbonated beverages,” or things you dri nk.
 “Carbonated” just means it has little bubbles in it.
 Things like Coca-Cola and  7 Up are “soft drinks.”